thejanjan/GoDAWt/README.md

 All contributions are appreciated!
 I will be happy to look over and approve any PRs that I think are meaningful for the project.
 I would be especially interested in seeing tools to create Goise resources with other DAWs.
-Reno is designed for my personal use and experience with Renoise as my primary DAW, but the integration of more mainstream DAWs would be greatly appreciated.
+Renot is designed for my personal use and experience with Renoise as my primary DAW, but the integration of more mainstream DAWs would be greatly appreciated.

 ## License